jgyngell/BasicCircuits/README.md

 BasicCircuits
 =============

-The basic circuit library for [RedstoneChips](http://eisental.github.com/RedstoneChips).
+The basic circuit library for [RedstoneChips](http://github.com/jgyngell/RedstoneChips).

 __For much more information, visit the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs).__

 Installation
 -------------
-* [Download](http://eisental.github.com/RedstoneChips) the latest RedstoneChips version bundle.
+* [Download](http://github.com/jgyngell/RedstoneChips) the latest RedstoneChips version bundle.
 * Copy all jar file to the plugins folder of your craftbukkit installation.

 Changelog
 ---------

+#### BasicCircuits 0.98 (12th January, 2023)
+- Updated to work with Spigot / PaperMC 1.17+
+- Changed to Gradle build systemm

 #### BasicCircuits 0.97 (28th April, 2013)
 - __pixel__: Added a maximum distance value preference to prevent lags and server crashes.
 The max can be changed using `/rcprefs pixel.maxDistance x` and defaults to 7.